SpiderDave/DavePatcher/README.md

     else
     ...
     end if
-        A basic if,else,end if block.  "else" is optional, and it's very limited.
+        A basic if, else, end if block.  "else" is optional, and it's very limited.
 Can not be nested currently, only comparison with string is supported.